-In the love triangle of The Hunger Games, we meet Gale first.
+In the love triangle of The Hunger Games, we first meet Gale.
 Gale is Katniss' friend and comrade.
-While he is not necessarily Katniss' confidant, Katniss can be herself with Gale and has fewer reservations with him that she does with others.
+While he is not necessarily Katniss' confidant, Katniss can be herself with Gale and has fewer reservations with him than she does with others.

 Gale is active, angry at the Capitol, outspoken, action-taking, and wants to fight for the future that could be.
-While Gale hunts to provide for his family and himself, he is not accepting of the current world and of the conditions in which they live.
+Gale hunts to provide for his family and himself, but does not necessarily accept the current world and of the conditions in which they live.

 Gale and Katniss are both from District 12 and come from similar backgrounds in their struggle to survive and provide for their families.
 They look out for each other both in the woods and outside of the woods, and try to balance each other out when the other cannot provide for his/her family.
 For the most part, Gale and Katniss have an equal relationship where they are both equals in the woods, equal providers for their families, and can build upon and contribute to each others' strengths.

 Gale and Katniss get along and understand each other, but Gale is more vocal and angry than Katniss in his opposition to the way in which they live.
-Gale hints at a future life, both personal and in rebellion, but Katniss is not receptive to either.
-It is not until the third book, that Katniss considers being what Gale wants and being active in the rebellion in a way that she thinks will be agreeable to Gale.
-This is not so much something Katniss wants so much as a compromise that Katniss is willing to make in order to be with Gale.
+Gale hints at a future life, both personal and in rebellion, but Katniss does not communicate receptiveness to either.
+In the third book, Katniss considers being active in the rebellion in a way that she thinks will be agreeable to Gale.

 Peeta is from District 12 but he is part of a slightly "higher class" or higher group in District 12.
 Peeta is the son of a baker and while Peeta is not necessarily rich, he does not go hungry and does not have to struggle in the way that Katniss and Gale do to provide food for themselves and for their families.
-This is the first place where we see that Peeta's and Katniss' relationship is one that starts on inequality.
-Later, Peeta deliberately burns bread so that it is unsellable and so that he is able to give it to Katniss when he sees her starving outside.
-While Peeta does this out of concern and care for Katniss, it is an act that Katniss does not understand and that Katniss is unable to repay.
-Throughout the games, Peeta protects Katniss and looks out for her in ways that she is not able to repay.
-While Peeta does these things because he cares for Katniss (and for other reasons as well), it places Katniss in an uncomfortable position because she "owes" Peeta, regardless of the source of his actions.
+This is the first place where we see that Peeta's and Katniss' backgrounds and foundations differ.
+Peeta deliberately burns bread so that it is un-sellable and so that he is able to give it to Katniss when he sees her starving outside.
+Peeta does this out of concern and care for Katniss, but it is an act that Katniss does not understand and that Katniss is unable to repay.
+Throughout the games, Peeta protects Katniss and looks out for her in ways that she is not able to repay or match.
+While Peeta does these things because he cares for Katniss, it places Katniss in a position where she "owes" or has to match or reciprocate Peeta's actions.

 "I haven't even begun to separate out my feelings about Peeta.
 It's too complicated.
 What I did as part of the Games.
 As opposed to what I did out of anger at the Capitol.
 Or because of how it would be viewed back in District 12.
 Or simply because it was the only decent thing to do.
 Or what I did because I cared about him.
 These are questions to be unraveled back home, in the peace and quiet of the woods, when no one is watching.
 Not here with every eye upon me.
 But I won't have that luxury for who knows how long."--Katniss, Chapter 26, The Hunger Games

 By the end of the series we see Katniss and Peeta grow together, grow separately, and then ultimately they end up back together.
-While Peeta is not necessarily a match for Katniss and while the ending of their relationship is not well-developed, it does show that Katniss and Peeta come to be on common enough ground in which to build a relationship on.
+The development and ending of Katniss' and Peeta's relationship is complicated, but Katniss and Peeta come to be on common enough ground in which to build a relationship on.

 "I wish Peeta were here to hold me, until I remember I'm not supposed to wish that anymore.
 I have chosen Gale and the rebellion.
 A future with Peeta is the Capitol's design, not mine." -Katniss, Catching Fire

-Choosing to pursue her feelings for Gale means taking on a role in a cause that she does not necessarily believe in and/or want to be a part of, but that she is considering doing in order to be with the person she cares for.
-This means Katniss is considering becoming someone other than who she is and doing something she does not want to do to be with Gale because she cares for Gale.
+Choosing to pursue her feelings for Gale means taking on a role in a cause that she does not necessarily believe in and/or want to be a part of in order to be with the person she cares for.
 This statement is also worth noting because it reveals an important aspect of how Katniss feels towards Peeta.

 "A future with Peeta is the Capitol's design, not mine."

-Peeta is someone that she cares for, but who is also someone that has been forced upon her.
-Her feelings for him developed when she was being controlled by the Capitol, when she was in the Games, when she was emotionally and mentally unstable, and while she was being manipulated by Peeta.
+Peeta is someone that she cares for, but who she has a complicated dynamic with.
+Her feelings for him developed when when she was in the Games and when she was emotionally and mentally unstable.
 But she has developed feelings for Peeta and a need for him as the beginning of her statement was "I wish Peeta were here to hold me, until I remember I'm not supposed to wish that anymore.
 I have chosen Gale."-Mockingjay.
 Peeta provides her with safety and security in the world that she now knows and has seen, and to the person she is now while Gale provided it in the world she knew and to the person she used to be but based on the quote, Katniss has trouble reconciling this reality.
 Katniss has trouble reconciling this reality up until the very end in which she still hopes to find Gale and to rekindle romance in their former meeting place in the woods.

-This presents another prison for Katniss as not wanting to be with Peeta is reproached against her because of all that Peeta has done for her and because of all that he has gone through.
-On top of that, Peeta is no longer who he was, and no longer sees her as he once did.
+Peeta is no longer who he was, and no longer sees her as he once did.
 He sees her as a monster and tries to kill her.
-He is both a physical danger and psychological influence to her as on top of trying to kill her, he lowers her mental health by causing her to make decisions and judgments based on the guilt she feels instead of what she wants and needs and by making her feel low and lower than she already feels at various parts in Mockingjay.
+He is both a physical danger and psychological influence to her as on top of trying to kill her, he lowers her mental health by causing her to make decisions and judgments based on the guilt she feels instead of what she wants and needs and by making her feel lower than she already feels at various parts in Mockingjay.
 Peeta's impact on Katniss' mental state is highlighted where Katniss expresses "All those months of taking for granted that Peeta thought I was wonderful are over.
 Finally, he can see me for who I really am.
 Violent.
 Distrustful.
 Manipulative.
 Deadly.
 And I hate him for it."-Mockingjay.